MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -OneDriveRequestFilesLinkEnabled

-Enable or Disable request files link on OneDrive partition for all OneDrive sites.
-If this value is not set, Request Files will only show for OneDrives with Anyone Links enabled.
+Enable or disable the Request files link on the OneDrive partition for all OneDrive sites.
+If this value is not set, the Request files link will only show for OneDrives with Anyone links enabled.

 ```yaml
 Type: Boolean